mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/cloud-installation/aws/basic/index.md

    Figure 6.
 DC/OS web interface login screen

-   **Note:** You might need to resize your window to see this tab.
+  You might need to resize your window to see this tab.
 You can find your DC/OS hostname any time from the [AWS CloudFormation Management](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fcloudformation%2Fhome%3Fstate%3DhashArgs%2523%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fcloudformation&forceMobileApp=0) page.

 4. Enter the username and password of the superuser account.
 The default username is `bootstrapuser` and default password is `deleteme`.
 Click **LOG IN**. [enterprise type="inline" size="small" /]